 Director of YAAjunior

 Paul Heinemann is known for his tremendous gift of connecting with middle school adolescents, and his energy and enthusiasm have inspired his students to achieve at high levels.
 He has been invited to serve as a guest conductor for numerous middle school honors choruses as well as a guest clinician and adjudicator for festivals throughout Maryland.
 Most recently, he finished his 9th and final year as the Middle School Honors Chorus director for Montgomery County.
-Additionally, Paul has also served as an artistic and musical director at the middle and high school levels at Kensington Arts Theatre.
+Additionally, Paul has also served as an artistic and music director at both the middle and high school levels.

 A television news veteran and life-time arts lover, Lisa Larragoite brings production and organizational skills to the YAA team.
 For more than 20 years, she worked as an off-camera reporter and producer for numerous PBS programs including The NewsHour with Jim Lehrer and election and public affairs specials.
 Her cultural TV programming experience includes The Kennedy Center Honors and Evening at Pops with the Boston Symphony Orchestra.
 Lisa is a long-time volunteer for her alma mater, Stanford University.
 She launched and runs the school's applicant interview program in the Mid-Atlantic region.

 Associate Director - Education & Outreach